 Each year the Governor and Legislature work together to pass the state’s annual budget that determines how our taxes will be spent on state-funded programs like education, healthcare, and human services.
-The Governor's proposed budget for 2019-20 was released on January 10th and the deadline to pass the budget is June 15th.
-The 2019-20 fiscal year started on July 1, 2019 and will end June 30, 2020.
+The primary state fund is the General Fund, though total state funding also includes special and federal funds.

 The California Constitution requires the legislature to pass a balanced budget each year, in which expected revenues meet or exceed expected expenditures.
 The budget process begins by the Governor releasing his or her proposed budget on January 10th of a given year, and the deadline to pass the budget is June 15th.
 The 2020-21 fiscal year begins on July 1, 2020 and will end June 30, 2021.
 The final 2020-21 budget will be called the 2020 Budget Act.

 PROPOSED JANUARY BUDGET: Of the $222 billion in total state funds for 2020-21, $153 billion (68.9%) are General Fund, $63.8 billion (28.7%) are special funds, and $5.4 billion (2.4%) are bond funds.

 PROPOSED MAY REVISION BUDGET (below): Of the $203 billion in total state funds for the revised 2020-21 budget, $133 billion (65.5%) are General Fund, $63.4 billion (31.2%) are special funds, and $6.04 billion (3%) are bond funds.

 Graphic from the California Department of Finance